bitinjection/BlogMarkdown/Home.md

 ```java
 (attacker1 and attacker2).determineWinner();
 ```
-As an example, attacker1 might be resolved to `Rock` and attacker2 might be resolved to `Scissors`.
+`attacker1` might be resolved to `Rock` and `attacker2` might be resolved to `Scissors`.
 In this case, the code relating to rock beating scissors would be called.

 # Multiple Dispatch in C
 There are two main ways to go about this in C.  Both of these involve defining types which explicitly describe themselves.
-In other words, an enum may be defined as
+An enum may be defined as
 ```c
 enum { ROCK, PAPER, SCISSORS} attacker;
 ```